codess-aus/10-Easy-Steps/contributing.md

 * [Getting Started Guide](https://github.com/msandfor/10-Easy-Steps/blob/master/docs/getting-started.md) - will give you a more detailed guide on what to do.
 * Bots will thank you for your first issue with a Gif, watch out for bad behaviour, and hopefully... assign your Pull Requests to us.
 You can also ask them to add you as a contributor to the repository and they will.
 * We're happy to help, put a comment on an issue if you get stuck and have questions
+* Please don't take more than one issue, we'd like to be able to give all #Hacktoberfest people a chance to make one PR here

 Please ensure your pull request adheres to the following guidelines: